mj010101/mizupay/README.md

 - Sui Move modules for vault and staking functionality

+### Price Oracle (Pyth)

+Mizupay integrates **[Pyth Network](https://pyth.network)** to fetch the on-chain BTC/USD price that secures the protocol's LTV calculations.

+* On every `deposit & borrow` action the client app
+  1. Queries the Hermes service for the latest BTC/USD price-feed update.
+  2. Injects that update into the same transaction via `SuiPythClient.updatePriceFeeds`, obtaining a fresh `PriceInfoObject` id.
+  3. Passes the returned `PriceInfoObject` to the `lending::borrow` Move entry-function, ensuring all collateral checks rely on the most up-to-date oracle data.

+* The Move module `lending.move` uses the supplied `PriceInfoObject` (and a time-stamp-verified `Clock`) to
+  - calculate `max_borrowable` and `max_withdrawable`,
+  - validate collateral ratios,
+  - and remain oracle-agnostic (any asset supported by Pyth can be added in the future).

+This design removes any need for off-chain price pushers—the oracle update and user operation are executed atomically in a single transaction.

 ### Client

 The client application provides a user-friendly interface to interact with the Sui modules, handling: